Frequently Asked Questions.

 To clean your ceramic "bud vase": Submerge the piece in isopropyl alcohol (75%+) in a plastic resealable bag.
 Add a few tablespoons of coarse salt such as flaky sea salt.
 Shake the bag and make sure the mixture gets into the piece.
 Let it sit for five or so minutes.
 Shake the bag vigorously.
 The solution should turn brown as it cleans out the gunk.
 Take the piece out of the bag and rinse thoroughly with warm water.
 Let it dry.

-Tips for purchasing work from drops and restocks on our website:
+Tips for purchasing work from drops and restocks: